jelmer/setuptools-protobuf/README.md

 Optionally, it can also generate typing hints if the ``mypy`` extra is selected.

+There is no separate ``install_proto`` command; generated files (e.g. \_pb2.py files) are placed in the source tree and expected to be installed by other install commands.

 ## Usage

 You can configure `setuptools-protobuf` in either `setup.py`, `setup.cfg` or `pyproject.toml`.